mqprichard/gasp-gcm-server/README.md

 Gasp!
 GCM Push Notification Server
 ----------------------------------

 Push data synchronization server for Gasp!
-Android demo: uses CloudBees PaaS and Foxweave to provide automatic data sync between the Gasp! server database and Android SQLite on-device data stores.
-This version shows a standalone server app, with data sync triggered by a FoxWeave Integration Pipeline: the next version will be implemented as a FoxWeave Connector, obviating the need for a separate server deployment.
+Android demo, using CloudBees PaaS and Foxweave to provide automatic data sync between the Gasp! server database and Android SQLite on-device data stores.

 The server uses [Google Cloud Messaging for Android](http://developer.android.com/google/gcm/index.html) to multicast Gasp! database updates to Android applications that register with the gasp-gcm-server application via simple HTTP calls.
 The [FoxWeave Integration](http://developer.cloudbees.com/bin/view/FoxWeave/App-Centric+Integrations+for+RUN%40cloud+Apps) service will call via WebHook the REST API exposed by DataSyncService.java, which it turn multicasts a GCM notification with the record id to registered devices.
 The Android client can then call the Gasp!
 REST API to retrieve the review data and update its on-device database (see the [gasp-gcm-client](https://github.com/mqprichard/gasp-gcm-client) project for an example of how this works).
 The FoxWeave integration is currently set to poll the target database every 10 secs.